 Directors' payments include deferred variable remuneration allocated in prior years that have vested in the current financial year.
 The deferred variable remuneration was invested in a combination of Coronation shares and Coronation unit trusts at allocation date.
-Directors' disclosed deferred variable remuneration payments have been enhanced by gains that have been achieved in the mark to market of those investments.
+Directors' disclosed deferred variable remuneration payments have been impacted by gains and losses as a result of the mark to market of those investments.

-23 PRINCIPAL SUBSIDIARIES, ASSOCIATES, STRUCTURED ENTITIES AND EXTERNAL INVESTORS IN CONSOLIDATED FUNDS Principal subsidiaries and associates
+25 PRINCIPAL SUBSIDIARIES, ASSOCIATES, STRUCTURED ENTITIES AND EXTERNAL INVESTORS IN CONSOLIDATED FUNDS Principal subsidiaries and associates